bartfaimate/weather-app/README.md

 * /src/modules -> react reusable components/modules

 ## Development:
-Development machine: Mac with apple silicon.
+Development machine was: Mac with apple silicon.
+(Should be platform independent)

 Docker is required